BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 ### Steps

-With all of the settings above, and an image dataset of 150 images, I find that the model tends to become well-trained somewhere between 50-150 training steps.
-To that end, I normally set `Max steps` to `200`.
+With all of the settings above, and an image dataset of 25 images, I find that the model tends to become well-trained somewhere between 100-120 training steps.
+To that end, I normally set `Max steps` to `150`.

-For `Save an image to log directory every N steps, 0 to disable` and `Save a copy of embedding to log directory every N steps, 0 to disable`, I usually set these to either `10`, `5`, or `1`.
-Setting a value of `10` will train more quickly, because SD isn't pausing to generate a "how am I doing?" image and embedding every single step.
-However, it means that you also only have "marker" embeddings to select from every ten steps of the generation process.
-Setting a value of `5` saves an image and embedding twice as often, giving more scope for picking just the right "[Goldilocks](https://en.wikipedia.org/wiki/Goldilocks_and_the_Three_Bears)" iteration.
-Setting the values to `1` gives you an embedding at every step, at the cost of more generation time.
+For `Save an image to log directory every N steps, 0 to disable` and `Save a copy of embedding to log directory every N steps, 0 to disable`, I usually set these to either `5` or `1`.
+Setting a value of `5` will train more quickly, because SD isn't pausing to generate a "how am I doing?" image and embedding every single step.
+However, it means that you also only have "marker" embeddings to select from every five steps of the generation process.
+Setting a value of `1` saves an image and embedding every single step, giving more scope for picking just the right "Goldilocks" iteration, at the cost of more generation time.
 You're basically trading off flexibility of choosing an iteration against generation time.
-If in doubt, use `5` for both of these numbers.
+If in doubt, use `5` for both of these numbers (I normally do).

 ### Training options